AI-READI/cds-specification/docs/specification/root-metadata-files/healthsheet.md

 ### Content

 The content of this metadata file must be exactly as specified in the paper ["Healthsheet: Development of a Transparency Artifact for Health Datasets"](https://doi.org/10.1145/3531146.3533239) that introduced the concept for this healthsheet.
-The template provided [here](../../implementing-cds/templates.md) specifies the required structure and content.